riteshkarwa/my-repository/README.md

-# Making SSR website deployable to netlify
+# Making Southern Sunshine and Roses website deployable to netlify